 1.37 In this journey the seeker becometh witness to a myriad changes and transformations, confluences and divergences.
 He beholdeth the wonders of Divinity in the mysteries of creation and discovereth the paths of guidance and the ways of His Lord.
 Such is the station reached by them that search after God, and such are the heights attained by those who hasten unto Him.

 1.38 When once the seeker hath ascended unto this station, he will enter the City of Love and Rapture, whereupon the winds of love will blow and the breezes of the spirit will waft.
 In this station the seeker is so overcome by the ecstasies of yearning and the fragrances of longing that he discerneth not his left from his right, nor doth he distinguish land from sea or desert from mountain.
 At every moment he burneth with the fire of longing and is consumed by the onslaught of separation in this world.
-He speedeth through the Paran of love and traverseth the Horeb of rapture.
+He speedeth through the Párán of love and traverseth the Horeb of rapture.
 Now he laugheth, now he weepeth sore; now he reposeth in peace, now he trembleth in fear.
 Nothing can alarm

 him, naught can thwart his purpose, and no law can restrain him.
 He standeth ready to obey whatsoever His Lord should please to decree as to his beginning and his end.
 With every breath he layeth down his life and offereth up his soul.
 He bareth his breast to meet the darts of the enemy and raiseth his head to greet the sword of destiny; nay rather, he kisseth the hand of his would-be murderer and surrendereth his all.
 He yieldeth up spirit, soul, and body in the path of his Lord, and yet he doeth so by the leave of his Beloved and not of his own whim and desire.
 Thou findest him chill in the fire and dry in the sea, abiding in every land and treading every path.
 Whosoever toucheth him in this state will perceive the heat of his love.
 He walketh the heights of detachment and traverseth the vale of renunciation.
 His eyes are ever expectant to witness the wonders of God’s mercy and eager to behold the splendors of His beauty.
 Blessed indeed are they that have attained unto such a station, for this is the station of the ardent lovers and the enraptured souls.